 Our CEO generally plays an advisory role to the Compensation Committee during this process.
-Our CEO works with our Chief Human Resources Officer and Chief Operating and Financial Officer to assist the Compensation Committee in establishing company-wide compensation programs, including the structure of bonus and equity programs, and in establishing appropriate company-wide bonus and equity pools.
+Our CEO works with our Chief Human Resources Officer and Chief Operating and Financial Officer to assist the Compensation Committee in establishing company-wide compensation programs, including the structure of bonus and equity programs, financial and individual performance targets under those incentive programs, and in establishing appropriate company-wide bonus and equity pools.
 At year-end, the CEO meets with the Chairman of the Board and the Compensation Committee and discusses her views of corporate and individual executive officer performance for the prior year for purposes of determining whether individual executive officers other than her have met or exceeded expectations with respect to the individual performance component of their short-term incentive compensation.
-The CEO, Chairman of the Board typically meet without the CEO and discuss the CEO's recommendations, the CEO's compensation and any information provided concerning peer group comparisons and industry trends and makes the ultimate compensation.
+The CEO, Chairman of the Board and the Compensation Committee discuss each individual recommendation.
+Following such discussion, the Compensation Committee and Chairman of the Board typically meet without the CEO and discuss the CEO's recommendations, the CEO's compensation and any information provided concerning peer group comparisons and industry trends and makes the ultimate compensation decisions.
 However, the CEO does not participate in deliberations or voting regarding her compensation.